-Raking builds upper-body strength and burns calories quickly.
+You might not think of raking as exercise, but it builds upper-body strength and burns calories quickly.
 Lunge into the movement to work your lower body as well.

 8. Cook a healthy meal

 Take the time on a low-key weeknight to make something special and healthy.
-Cooking for just half an hour will burn up 100 calories—helping you keep your evening calorie balance in check.
+Cooking for just half an hour will burn up 100 calories, helping you keep your evening calorie balance in check.